PrefectHQ/prefect/docs/cloud/agents/overview.md

 ### Agent Process

-Agents start by first querying Prefect Cloud for their respective tenant ID (inferred from the API token that the agent is given).
-The agent then continually queries Prefect Cloud for Flow runs to be started on that agent's platform.
+Agents start by first querying the Prefect API for their respective tenant ID (inferred from the API token that the agent is given).
+The agent then continually queries the Prefect API for Flow runs to be started on that agent's platform.

 Flow runs can be created either through the [GraphQL API](../concepts/graphql.html), [CLI](../concepts/cli.html), [programatically](../concepts/flow_runs.html#creating-a-flow-run), or [UI](../concepts/ui.html).
 The agent scoped to the tenant to which this flow run belongs will then see that there is work which needs to be done.
 Metadata surrounding the flow run will be retrieved and used to create a unit of execution on the agent's platform.
 Examples of this could include a Docker container in the case of a Docker Agent or a job in the case of a Kubernetes Agent.